codsen/codsen/packages/string-uglify/README.md

 **Input** — anything.
 If it's not an array, the same thing will be instantly returned.
-If it's array, an array is returned.
+If it's an array, an array is returned.
 If it's an array of one or more strings, it will return an array of that many uglified strings.

 **Output** - same type as **input**.